-- Unzip the Activation Key file to a local directory - Enter the directory just created by your ZIP extraction tool. - Launch the executable program. - Click on the Update button (no password needed)
+- Unzip the Activation Key file to a local directory - Enter the directory just created by your ZIP extraction tool. - Launch the executable program. - Accept running the unsigned software if requested (Windows 10)

+• Click on the Update button (no password needed)